yaowenqiang/gsk/README.md

 > minikube start
 > lubectl cluster-info
 > kubectl get nodes

+> grep vmx /proc/cpuinfo

 ## Working with Minikube

+> minikube --help
+> minikube start
+> minikube status
+> minikube ssh
+> top
+> ps aux
+> ps aux  | grep localkube
+> minikube ip
+> minikube dashboard
+> minikube logs

 ## Working with kubectl

+> kubectl --help
+> kubectl run --help
+> kubectl run nginx --image=nginx
+> kubectl get --help
+> kubectl get endpoints
+> kubectl get po
+> kubectl get all
+> kubectl config view

+### Conecting to a Cluster

++ Kubernetes uses a config file in ~/.kube to specify details about the cluster you want to connect to
++ When setting up a cluster, this config is automatically created. you may modify it manually
++ Use kubectl config view to show current configuration

+### Understanding the config File

++ Config file is used to define 3 different elements
+  + Cluster - the kubernetes cluster
+  + user - the authorized user
+  + context the part of the cluster the user wants to access. typically a namespace
++ Multiple clusters, users and contexts can be referred to from the config file

+### Connecting to a Remote Cluster

++ When setting up a cluster, the config file is created automatically
++ To connect to a remote cluster, you'll need to set up appropriate credentials, consisting of a client certificate and a client key
++ Use kubectl config set-cluster mycluster --server=http://ip:port --api=version=v1 to connect to the cluster
+> next use kubectl use-context mycluster to  start using it.
+| When working with mulitple configuration files, set the KUBECONFIG variable with as the argument a list of config files where each file is separated by a :

+> kubectl config access to multiple clusters

 ## Importing images to Kubernetes
 ## Working with YAML Files
 ## Running an application from the Kubernetes Dashboard